-The iris size aperture function is similar to the F-stop aperture function found with SLR photography.
-The intensity of the light (brightness) reaching the retina must be within a constant range.
-If the light is too bright, the pupil size will become smaller to allow less light through and in dark light the pupil size will become bigger to allow more light to reach the retina.
+The light entering the eye needs to be at a constant intensity.
+If the light is too bright, the pupil size will become smaller to allow less light through.
+In contrast, in dark light, the pupil size will become bigger to allow more light through.

 As the lens ages further and loses more elasticity, it also starts to lose its clarity.
-Typically from the 6th to 8th decade of life the lens gradually begins to turn yellow and later will form opacities, obscuring vision.
+Typically from the 6th to 8th decade of life the lens gradually turn yellow and later will form opacities, obscuring vision.
 When clouding or opacities are noticed in the eye, it is called a cataract.

 Anatomically the optic nerve is very susceptible to damage due to increase pressure in the ball of the eye.
 A condition called glaucoma.
 It is, therefore, important to have regular eye examinations to rule out signs of glaucoma.

-There is, however, six extra-ocular muscles attached to the sclera which controls the eyes movements.
+It is important to note that the sclera contains no muscle tissue, therefore exercising the muscles of the eye has no effect on the thickness or shape of the sclera.
+There is, however, six muscles attached to the sclera which control eye movement.
 By exercising these muscles, the tracking capabilities of the eye can be improved resulting in better hand-eye coordination and increased reading speed.

 Another result of syneresis of the vitreous is a condition called posterior vitreous detachment or PVD.
-With PVD, the vitreous cortex physically pulls away from the retinal layer causing a temporarily short circuit in the retina.
+With PVD, the vitreous pulls away from the retinal layer, causing a temporarily short circuit in the retina.
 This is typically observed as a flash of white light normally followed by numerous floaters.
 Flashes and floaters should be seen as serious as it can indicate a retinal tear and should be examined immediately.